 Purpose

 These guidelines underpin the equitable allocation of the IAHA Bursary Scheme.
-The scheme is intended to support participation of IAHA full student members experiencing financial hardship, by providing financial assistance through the provision of a $250 voucher for the purchase of textbooks.
+The scheme is intended to support participation of IAHA full student members experiencing financial hardship, by providing financial assistance through the provision of a $250 or $500 voucher for the purchase of university expenses including but not limited to: textbooks, journal subscriptions, living expenses, IT equipment, data credit.

 Scope